RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 You can now import testutterances.txt into the Alexa developer console.

-Note that not only will alexifyutterances.js remove flags, it will also "unfold" options lists into multiple utterances so that you can use them with Alexa.
+Note that not only will alexifyutterances.js remove flags, it will also "unfold" options lists into multiple utterances as well as "unfold" any text equivalents so that you can use them with Alexa.
 This feature would be useful even if you only want to use this module to reduce the tedium of entering multiple lines into Alexa and don't even intent to create your own chat bot or convert your Alexa skill.